OgarProject/Ogar/README.md

    * Spawns a food cell at those coordinates.
 If a mass value is not specified, then the server will default to "foodStartMass" in the config.
  - Gamemode [Id]
    * Changes the gamemode of the server.
 Warning - This can cause problems.
+ - Kick [Player ID]
+   * Kicks the specified player or bot from the server.
  - Kill [Player ID]
    * Kills all cells belonging to the specified player.
  - Killall